African bullfrog

+Appearance

+The males weigh up to 1.4 kg and grow to 24.5 cm in snout–to–vent length.
+Females are half the size of males, which is unusual, considering that most female amphibians are (generally) larger than males, to help the amplexus.
+The dorsum is dark olive-green in adults.
+Juveniles have bright green coloration with a yellow stripe down the back.
+The abdomen is white to creamy-yellow with breeding males having yellow forelimbs.

 Feeding and habits

-The African bullfrog is a voracious carnivore, eating insects, other invertebrates, small rodents, reptiles, small birds, fish, and other amphibians.
-It is also a cannibalistic species—the male African bullfrog is known for occasionally eating the tadpoles he guards.
-An African bullfrog kept at the Pretoria Zoo in South Africa once ate 17 juvenile Rinkhals Snakes (Hemachatus haemachatus).
-They emit a loud croaking and a bleating sound when stressed or handled.
-It is one of the three frog species regularly kept in captivity that have sharp teeth and willingly bite humans when provoked or handled; the other two are Pacman frogs and Budgett's frogs.
+The African bullfrog is a voracious carnivore, eating insects and other invertebrates, small rodents, reptiles, small birds, fish, and other amphibians that can fit in their mouths.
+It is also a cannibalistic species—the male African bullfrog is known for occasionally eating the tadpoles he guards, and juveniles also eat tadpoles.
+An African bullfrog kept at the Pretoria Zoo in South Africa once ate 17 juvenile Rinkhals snakes (Hemachatus haemachatus).

+When exposed to dry conditions, they become dormant and may form a cocoon which covers the entire body surface except the external nostrils.
+The cocoon significantly decreases the rate of evaporative water loss.
+When it rains, the water softens the cocoon and the frog crawls out.

 Reproduction

 Breeding typically starts after about 65 mm of rain over the course of two days.
 They breed in shallow, temporary water bodies, such as pools, pans, and ditches.
 Eggs are laid in the shallow edge of the pond, but fertilization takes place above water.

 The African bullfrog males call out during the rainy season.
 The call lasts about a second and can be described as a low-pitched whoop.
 Males have two breeding strategies, depending on their age.
 Young males congregate in a small area, perhaps only 1–2 m2 of shallow water.
 The larger males occupy the centre of these breeding arenas or leks, and attempt to chase off other males.
 Often, they fight, causing injury or even killing one another.
 The dominant male attempts to prevent other males from breeding.
 A female approaches the group of males by swimming along at the surface until she is within a few metres of the group.
 Then, the female dives to avoid the smaller males and surfaces in the defended area of a larger male in the middle of the group.
 This helps to ensure that she mates with the dominant male.